Friday October 13 – To Bruges

 From Tyne Cot we moved on to Ypres itself, admired the staggeringly large and beautifully restored Cloth Hall, and the equally large Cathedral of St Martin and St. Nicholas, then found a restaurant on the medieval Market Square in which to enjoy a lengthy lunch.
 With frites.

-Ypres feels like a place that will be forever defined by its history, a history from which it is doubtless impossible to progress.
+Ypres is a place forever defined by its history.
 Every single evening of the year at 8pm, the Last Post is played at the Menin Gate Memorial.
 And it still draws a crowd.

 All that remained for us was to get back in the car and drive up to Calais.
 Then get on a ferry back to the White Cliffs of Dover.